Sys-Redux/Sys-Redux/README.md

     <img src="https://img.shields.io/badge/X-%23000000.svg?style=for-the-badge&logo=X&logoColor=white"/></a>
 </p>

-<h2 align="center">🧭Exploring the Art of the Digital Age🧭</h2>
+<h2 align="center">System Architect</h2>
-<p align="center">I’m an idea-to-code engineer who turns concepts into functional software and hardware.
+<p align="center">I’m an idea-to-solution engineer who turns concepts into functional software and hardware.
 I design, prototype, and build projects end-to-end — from the initial idea to a working product.
-My work combines programming, electronics, and creative problem-solving to bring ideas to life.
-I’m always exploring new technologies, especially in AI and automation, to push what’s possible.
-Every project here represents part of that journey: learning, building, and improving through code.</p>
+My work combines programming, electronics,design and creative problem-solving to bring ideas to life.
+I’m always exploring new technologies, especially in the realm of AI and automation, to push what’s possible.
+Every project here represents part of that journey: learning, building, and improving through the daily grond.</p>
 </br>

 <h3>🛠️🛠️Tools of the Trade</h3>